 Sandy grew up in Santa Ana, California and is the proud daughter of immigrant parents.
 She obtained a B.A. in Latin American Studies and a minor in History from the University of California, Los Angeles (UCLA).
 Sandy graduated from Seattle University School of Law.
 She is the first in her family to graduate college and obtain a professional degree.

-Paul Martinez joined Colectiva Legal de Pueblo in May 2014 and works in the Wenatchee office.
+Paul Martinez joined Colectiva Legal de Pueblo in May 2014 at the Wenatchee office.
 Paula’s practice focuses on U visa, VAWA, and VAWA cancellation of removal cases, family-based immigration and deportation defense.

 Before joining Colectiva, Paula worked as an Associate Attorney with Rios & Cruz P.S. in Seattle.
 Paula also previously worked in Central/Eastern Washington with the Northwest Immigrant Rights Project (NWIRP) organizing and conducting workshops and legal clinics regarding Deferred Action for Childhood Arrivals (DACA).